southalc/r10k/README.md

 in the source git repository.
 This enables a flexible way to create new environments for testing and merge tested changes into production environments using typical git workflows.

-This control repository includes a hiera hierachy and example data files to perform all node configuration by leveraging the [types module](https://forge.puppet.com/southalc/types) to avoid writing any actual Puppet code.
-This design provides a standard configuration based on operating system version, with the ability to override data as needed for specific nodes or deployment platforms.
-Applications are deployed by assigning the `role` variable either through site manifests or through an [ENC](https://puppet.com/docs/puppet/latest/nodes_external.html).
+This control repository includes a hiera hierachy and example data files to perform all node configuration by leveraging the [types module](https://forge.puppet.com/southalc/types) to avoid writing any Puppet code.
+This design provides a standard configuration based on operating system version with the ability to override data as needed for specific nodes or deployment platforms.
+Applications can be assigned using the `role` variable either through site manifests or through an [ENC](https://github.com/southalc/enc).

-Defining roles this way is counter to the common [roles/profiles](https://puppet.com/docs/pe/2019.8/roles_and_profiles_example.html) module.
-A purported advantage of the roles/profiles design is the ability to assign multiple profiles to a more complex server role.
-This may have made sense years ago, but the typical server today is virtualized and dedicated to running a single application.
-I've found it to be very effective to construct a standard operating system configuration coupled with an application role all defined entirely in hiera data without resorting to writing any actual Puppet code.
+Defining roles this way is counter to the common [roles/profiles](https://puppet.com/docs/pe/2019.8/roles_and_profiles_example.html) method.
+A purported advantage of the roles/profiles design is the ability to assign multiple profiles to compose a more complex server role.
+This may have made sense years ago, but I've found that the typical server today is virtualized and dedicated to running a single application.
+The approach of applying a standard OS baseline with a single application role has proven to be very effective and enables the entire configuration to be easily managed almost entirely from hiera YAML files.

 ## Setup
 First, create a new git repository to serve as your control repository for Puppet.
 This can be on any git server either on-prem or cloud hosted.
 Clone this git repository to a